Probing the Topology of Fermionic Gaussian Mixed States with {U(1)} symmetry by Full Counting Statistics

-An immediate follow-up question is the physical consequence of the nontrivial density matrix topology defined by its modular Hamiltonian.
-Especially, \textit{whether there exist quantized topological indicators associated with topologically nontrivial mixed states.} Following the well-established bulk-boundary correspondence, a topologically nontrivial bulk Hamiltonian in $d$-dimensions ensures stable gapless zero-energy modes in its $(d-1)$-dimensional boundary.
+Following the well-established bulk-boundary correspondence, a topologically nontrivial bulk Hamiltonian in $d$-dimensions ensures stable gapless zero-energy modes in its $(d-1)$-dimensional boundary.
 The bulk-boundary correspondence can be viewed as a mathematical property of any quadratic Hamiltonian, which holds regardless of physical Hamiltonian or modular Hamiltonian.
 A zero-energy mode in physical Hamiltonian means that adding a particle at that mode does not change the total energy of the state.
 However, a zero-energy mode in modular Hamiltonian should have a different physical interpretation.

 To gain some physical intuition, we consider the simplest situation by writing $\hat{\rho}\propto e^{-\epsilon\hat{c}^\dag\hat{c}}=\ket{0}\bra{0}+e^{-\epsilon}\ket{1}\bra{1}$.
 It is very clear that when $\epsilon=0$, two states, whose particle numbers differ by one, share an equivalent classical probability.
 Therefore, in contrast to the zero mode in physical Hamiltonian, a zero mode in modular Hamiltonian means that adding a particle at that mode does not change the classical probability of the state in the mixed ensemble.
-In other words, the spectrum of density matrix has a degeneracy.
+In other words, the spectrum of the density matrix has a degeneracy.
 Therefore, the physical consequence of zero modes of the modular Hamiltonian is embedded in particle number statistics, and it becomes natural to consider the full counting statistics (FCS) in order to reveal nontrivial topology in mixed state.

-The generating function of FCS, also called disorder operator, is defined as \cite{fcs1,fcs2,fcs3,fcs4,fcs5,fcs6,fcs7,fcs8,fcs9,disorder1,disorder2,YCWang21,BBChen22,YCWang22,ZHLiu23,WJiang23,disorder3}
+The generating function of FCS, also called disorder operator, is defined as \cite{fcs1,fcs2,fcs3,fcs4,fcs5,fcs6,fcs7,fcs8,fcs9,disorder1,disorder2,disorder3,YCWang21,BBChen22,YCWang22,ZHLiu23,WJiang23}